danilouie/wearable-devices-chronic-illnesses/README.md

 [Nutrition, Physical Activity, and Obesity Behavioral Risk Factors](https://catalog.data.gov/dataset/nutrition-physical-activity-and-obesity-behavioral-risk-factor-surveillance-system)
 The data from `Nutrition_Physical_Activity_and_Obesity_-_Behavioral_Risk_Factor_Surveillance_System.csv` contains 33 public surveillance indicators and 106260 instances related to behavioral risk factors.
 The data was used to train a RandomForestClassifier in matching what types of chronic diseases may be linked to diseases that can be identified better through physical indicators.
 For this project, we will only be using 60720 instances that were stratified by `Sex`, `Race/Ethnicity`, and `Age`.

+---

+### Files
+- `load.py`: Loads all the data and converts them into usable DataFrames.
+- `process.py`: Cleans and engineers the features in each dataset.
+Creates DataFrames as needed.
+- `augment.py`: Uses RandomForestClassifier to create a full DataFrame with predictions of diseases.
+- `analyze.py`: Analyzes the final results and produces data visualizations.
+- `tests.py`: Unit tests for checking if functions are working as expected.
+- `results.ipynb`: A Jupyter Notebook that runs the project from start to finish.
+- `main.py`: A Python script that runs the project from start to finish.

+---

 ### Results

 ##### Data Observation